eggogg/python_training/README.md

 # python_training
-some repo for barantsev's course
+Some Repo for Alexei Barantsev's Course